-Jeremy earned a bachelor’s degree from Samford University, a Master of Divinity from Baylor University, and has completed postgraduate work in quantitative analysis and public policy.
-Jeremy is a Next Generation Fellow of the University of Texas LBJ School’s Strauss Center for International Security and Law.
-Jeremy also serves on the Baptist World Alliance’s Commission on Social and Economic Justice, a participant in the Aspen Institute’s dialogue on U.S. Food Security and Healthcare Costs, and was recently appointed by U.S. Congress to serve on the National Commission on Hunger.
+Jeremy earned a bachelor’s degree from Samford University and a Master of Divinity from Baylor University.
+Jeremy is a Next Generation Fellow of the University of Texas LBJ School’s Strauss Center for International Security and Law, a Senior Fellow with World Hunger Relief, Inc., and was appointed by U.S. Congress to serve on the National Commission on Hunger.

 Jeremy is married to Amy Miley Everett.
 They have three sons: Lucas, Sam, and Wyatt.